idec-teams/2025_Evolution_Suisse_2025/docs/project/PACE.md

 <figure markdown>
 ![](../img/PACE_Luminesence_assay.jpg)
-<figcaption> Figure 3: **Validation of promoter repositioning:**
+<figcaption style="font-style: normal;"> <i> <b> Figure 3: Validation of promoter repositioning.</b>
-The mock inserted plasmid mimics the post-recombination product which leads to constitutive *gIII* expression.
-Additionally, a luciferase gene placed downstream on the same transcript provides a luminescent readout proportional to transcription to *gIII*   Comparing the pre-recombination state and the mock inserted states reveals a \(\sim10^{4}\)-fold luminescence increase in the mock-integrated condition, confirming strong *gIII* transcription upon promoter repositioning in *E.\ coli* after 16-18 hours incubation at 37°C.
+The mock inserted plasmid mimics the post-recombination product which leads to constitutive </i> gIII  <i> expression.
+Additionally, a luciferase gene placed downstream on the same transcript provides a luminescent readout proportional to transcription to </i> gIII  <i>.
+Comparing the pre-recombination state and the mock inserted states reveals a 10^4-fold luminescence increase in the mock-integrated condition, confirming strong </i> gIII  <i> transcription upon promoter repositioning in </i> E. coli  <i> after 16-18 hours incubation at 37°C.
 </figcaption>
 </figure>